3n/MooTune/README.md

 * reportErrors - (boolean: defaults to true) Send Javascript errors to the Backend(s).
 * tests - (array: defaults to []) Array of test objects.
-* testsAtOnce - (int: defaults to null) Number of tests to run.
-Null means all.
+* testsAtOnce - (int: defaults to null) How many tests from the tests array to run.
+Null means all. if you specify a number N, the tests array will be shuffled and the first N will be ran.
+All other tests will be ignored for this session, unless they have the alwaysRun flag turned on.
 * testSchema - (object) The schema and defaults of the test object.
 * eventSchema - (object) The schema and defaults of the event object.